 “Everything works better when couples just talk,” Sytsma says.
 “Communication is the most important key to improving your sex life.”

 That includes open, curious, honest discussions about what turns you on and what turns you off, about what works and what doesn’t.

 One wife avoided sex because she was always too hot, but she never shared that concern with her husband until Taylor suggested more specific communication.
 Once the husband learned the reason behind his wife’s continual rejections, he installed an air conditioner in their bedroom.

 “Such an easy solution,” Taylor says, “but only when you communicate about it.”

 You don’t have to engage in long, drawn-out conversations, but find a time when you and your spouse can both discuss about what you really want out of your sex life.
-Continue those conversations throughout your marriage; the more you talk, the easier it will become.
+Continue those conversations throughout your marriage; the more you talk about healthy sex expectations, the easier it will become.